sabari0307/image-gallery/README.md

-#Image Gallery Website
+# Image Gallery Website

-This is a simple image gallery website built using HTML and basic CSS.
-The website showcases a collection of images in a clean and responsive layout.
+This is a simple image gallery website created using HTML and basic CSS.
+The website allows users to browse through a collection of images in a visually appealing layout.

-##Features
+## Features

-Responsive Design: The gallery adjusts to different screen sizes, ensuring a smooth experience on both desktop and mobile devices.
+- **Responsive Design**: The layout adjusts to different screen sizes, providing an optimal viewing experience on both desktop and mobile devices.
-Simple and Clean UI: Focus on the images with a minimalist layout.
+- **Simple Layout**: Clean and minimalistic design focused on images.
-Hover Effects: Basic CSS hover effects are applied to images for interactivity.
+- **Customizable**: You can easily add, remove, or modify images by updating the HTML and CSS files.

-##Demo
+## Demo

-[Add a link to the live demo if hosted]
+[Add link to live demo or screenshot of the website]

-##Technologies Used
+## Technologies Used

-HTML5: For creating the structure of the webpage.
+- **HTML5**
-CSS3: For styling the layout and ensuring responsiveness.
+- **CSS3**